WestDRI/wgpages/content/python202302/python-11-numpy.md

 "ValueError: operands could not be broadcast together with shapes (3,2) (3,)"
 ```

-> Comment on numpy speed: Few years ago, I was working with a spherical dataset describing Earth's mantle
-> convection.
-It was defined on a spherical grid with 13e6 grid points.
-For each grid point, I was converting from the spherical
-> (lateral - radial - longitudinal) velocity components to the Cartesian velocity components.
-For each point this is a
-> matrix-vector multiplication.
-Doing this by hand with Python's `for` loops would take many hours for 13e6 points.
-I
-> used numpy to vectorize in one dimension, and that cut the time to ~5 mins.
-At first glance, a more complex
-> vectorization would not work, as numpy would have to figure out which dimension goes where.
-Writing it carefully and
-> following the broadcast rules I made it work, with the correct solution at the end -- while the total compute time
-> went down to a couple seconds!

 Let's use broadcasting to plot a 2D function with matplotlib: